amazon-archives/aws-developer-workshop/INSTRUCTIONS.md

 sam local invoke "AddService" -e test/event.numbers.json
 ```

-Our add.js currently do not implement the functionality we are seeking.
+Our add.js currently does not implement the functionality we are seeking.
 We are expecting to see `Error: Not Implemented` exception.
 This means we have configured our SAM template correctly.

 **Note:** The first time you execute a function, SAM LOCAL will fetch the appropriate Docker image for the function as defined in our template.yml.
-Once that is done, SAM LOCAL will invoke theLambda function we just wrote, showed the response, _Duration_ and the _Max Memory Used_ metric which is useful for tuning our AWS Lambda function configuration.
+Once that is done, SAM LOCAL will invoke the Lambda function we just wrote, show the response, _Duration_ and the _Max Memory Used_ metric which is useful for tuning our AWS Lambda function configuration.

 20. Open up _add.js_ and implement our add function in line 12-16.